pabloelt/pabloelt.github.io/content/project/project5/index.md

 ### 4.2 Levers
 {style="color: #BBDEFC; font-weight: normal"}

-To establish the levers, a brief explanation about the customer journey is requiered.
-The first step is when a user visits the ecommerce website.
-Typically, they will come from:

-* <text style='color: #BBDEFC; font-weight: normal;'>Paid campaigns:</text> Paid ads such as Facebook Ads or Google Ads.
-* <text style='color: #BBDEFC; font-weight: normal;'>Organic content:</text> Blog, social media, etc.
-* <text style='color: #BBDEFC; font-weight: normal;'>Direct traffic:</text> Knows the URL and enters it directly into the browser.

-The second step occurs when the user browses the website and adds a product to the cart.

-* They can remove products from the cart, exit without making a purchase, or ultimately place an order.
-* A common process is cross-selling, where other products that might interest the user are recommended.

-The third step involves customer re-engagement through retargeting or email marketing.

-{{< figure src="/project3/customerjourney.png" title="Custom journey in an ecommerce company." >}}

-### 3.1 Levers
-{style="color: #BBDEFC; font-weight: normal"}

-The levers for this project are clear and are summarized below:
+The main levers for this project are summarized below:

-* <text style='color: #BBDEFC; font-weight: normal;'>Customer journey:</text> How can we optimize each step of the process?
-* <text style='color: #BBDEFC; font-weight: normal;'>Customers:</text> How can we use available customer information to optimize our campaigns?
+* <text style='color: #BBDEFC; font-weight: normal;'>Leads:</text> Understanding general information about the leads the company receives is crucial for optimizing future marketing campaigns.
-* <text style='color: #BBDEFC; font-weight: normal;'>Products:</text> How can we optimize the product catalog and personalize which products we present to each customer?
+* <text style='color: #BBDEFC; font-weight: normal;'>Conversion rate:</text> This metric indicates the ratio at which leads convert into customers.
+Our goal is to maximize this metric to boost the company’s profits.
+* <text style='color: #BBDEFC; font-weight: normal;'>Commercial channels optimization:</text> The sales department has various channels for communicating with leads, including phone calls, SMS, emails, web chat, and a subcontracted lead management company.
+Optimizing these channels is key to improving overall efficiency.

 ### 4.3 KPIs